 One of our favorite Christmas traditions is to use advent calendars to count down the days till Christmas.
 Some of them are simple, like eating a piece of candy.
 Some of them involve activities every day.
 But we try to do a few that involve the real meaning of Christmas–the celebration of Christ's birth.
 This simple candle advent is a great reminder of the events leading up to the birth of the baby Jesus.

 To make one, just take a tall thin candle and make 24 marks on it.
 You can use a Sharpie marker or paint.
-I painted 24 hearts on it, but plain dots or lines work just as well.
+I painted 24 simple flowers on it, but plain dots or lines work just as well.
 Every evening, you light the candle and let it burn down to one of the marks.
 As it is burning, read the scripture and discuss it, or sing the song that goes with it.
 We usually do it before bedtime because it calms everyone down and brings such a peaceful feeling into our home.
 Even the little kids are fascinated by the flame of the candle, so they usually manage to sit still and quiet long enough for us to get through.
 Hope your family enjoys it as much as we have.

-Christmas Candle Scripture Advent
+Christmas Candle Scripture Advent Calendar

 Day 1- Read John 3:16—Why did Jesus come to Earth?